 2. Direct your Required Minimum Distributions (RMDs) on retirement accounts to a charity of your choice.

 To donate an RMD, you would need to complete the Qualified Charitable Distribution Request form (MF29998) for mutual funds.
-For interval funds, you would need to also include the Repurchase Offer Request form (MF29974).

 3. Donate fund shares as part of your estate plan.

 As you think about your legacy and prepare an estate plan, it is possible to assign a charity as a beneficiary on your fund shares and potentially reduce taxes on your estate.* This will direct your assets to a cause you care about upon your death and allow you to make a lasting impact.
 To assign a charity as the beneficiary, you would need to complete a Beneficiary Designation Request form (MF307).